AV3S-NTF/Logia/README.md

 # Logia

 It's a competition for young programmers and it happens in Poland.
-[Here's](http://logia.oeiizk.waw.pl/) the link:
+[Here's](http://logia.oeiizk.waw.pl/) the link.

 # Titles